The Johnson College Campus Security and Fire Safety Policies

 Fire Protection Equipment/Systems:

 All Johnson College buildings including the residential apartments are equipped with fire alarm systems, smoke/heat detectors, and fire extinguishers.
-In addition, both residence halls (Housing Unit 15 and Housing Unit 17) are equipped with emergency strobe lights that activate in the event of a fire alarm.
+In addition, both residence halls (Housing Unit 15) are equipped with emergency strobe lights that activate in the event of a fire alarm.
 All Johnson College buildings are inspected annually by the Scranton Fire Department for compliance with all local and national fire codes.
 Any deficiencies noted by the Scranton Fire Department during their inspection are promptly addressed.
 Fire extinguishers located in the residential apartments are tested annually.

 As required by the Higher Education Opportunity Act, a complete listing of the past year’s campus fire statistics can be found at Fire Safety Report.